bluesky/bluesky/doc/source/metadata.rst

 the a-priori information, however that has several draw backs:

-1. There is only ever 1 reading of the values so if they do drift during data acquisition you will never know
+1. There is only ever 1 reading of the values so if they do drift during data acquisition, you will never know.
 2. We can not automatically capture information about the device like we do for data in Events.
-This include things like the datatype, units, and shape of the value and any configuration information the hardware it is being read from.
+This includes things like the datatype, units, and shape of the value and any configuration information about the hardware it is being read from.

-A third class of information that can be called "metadata" is configuration information of a pieces of hardware.
+A third class of information that can be called "metadata" is configuration information of pieces of hardware.
 This is things like the velocity of a motor or the integration time of a detector.
-These readings are embeded in the `Descriptor
+These readings are embedded in the `Descriptor
 <https://blueskyproject.io/event-model/data-model.html#event-descriptor>`_
 and are extracted from the hardware via the `read_configuration
 <https://blueskyproject.io/bluesky/hardware.html#ReadableDevice.read_configuration>`_
-method the hardware.
+method of the hardware.
 We expect that these values will not change over the course of the experiment so only read them once.

 Information that does not fall into one of these categories, because